heuermh/benchmarks/README.md

 3. Count the number of alignment records from a directory in Apache Parquet partitioned by genomic start position matching a range filter, i.e.
 4. Read all the alignment records and metadata from a directory in Apache Parquet format and write them out to a new directory in Apache Parquet format.
 5. Convert the alignment records and metadata from a directory in Apache Parquet format and write to a single file in BAM format.
+6. Convert the alignment records and metadata from a directory in Apache Parquet format and write to a single file in CRAM format.

 #### Block-gzipped (BGZF) VCF file benchmarks